Bromine: Organobromine compounds

 Like the other carbon–halogen bonds, the C–Br bond is a common functional group that forms part of core organic chemistry.
 Formally, compounds with this functional group may be considered organic derivatives of the bromide anion.
 Due to the difference of electronegativity between bromine (2.96) and carbon (2.55), the carbon atom in a C–Br bond is electron-deficient and thus electrophilic.
 The reactivity of organobromine compounds resembles but is intermediate between the reactivity of organochlorine and organoiodine compounds.
 For many applications, organobromides represent a compromise of reactivity and cost.

 Organobromides are typically produced by additive or substitutive bromination of other organic precursors.
 Bromine itself can be used, but due to its toxicity and volatility, safer brominating reagents are normally used, such as N-bromosuccinimide.
 The principal reactions for organobromides include dehydrobromination, Grignard reactions, reductive coupling, and nucleophilic substitution.

 Organobromides are the most common organohalides in nature, even though the concentration of bromide is only 0.3% of that for chloride in sea water, because of the easy oxidation of bromide to the equivalent of Br^{+}, a potent electrophile.
-The enzyme bromoperoxidase catalyzes this reaction.
+The enzyme bromoperoxidase catalyses this reaction.
 The oceans are estimated to release 1–2 million tons of bromoform and 56,000 tons of bromomethane annually.

 An old qualitative test for the presence of the alkene functional group is that alkenes turn brown aqueous bromine solutions colourless, forming a bromohydrin with some of the dibromoalkane also produced.
 The reaction passes through a short-lived strongly electrophilic bromonium intermediate.
 This is an example of a halogen addition reaction.

 Occurrence and production

 Bromine is significantly less abundant in the crust than fluorine or chlorine, comprising only 2.5 parts per million of the Earth's crustal rocks, and then only as bromide salts.
-It is the forty-sixth most abundant element in Earth's crust.
 It is significantly more abundant in the oceans, resulting from long-term leaching.
 There, it makes up 65 parts per million, corresponding to a ratio of about one bromine atom for every 660 chlorine atoms.
 Salt lakes and brine wells may have higher bromine concentrations: for example, the Dead Sea contains 0.4% bromide ions.
 It is from these sources that bromine extraction is mostly economically feasible.
+Bromine is the tenth most abundant element in seawater.

-The main sources of bromine are in the United States and Israel.
+The main sources of bromine production are Israel and Jordan.
 The element is liberated by halogen exchange, using chlorine gas to oxidise Br^{−} to Br_{2}.
 This is then removed with a blast of steam or air, and is then condensed and purified.
 Today, bromine is transported in large-capacity metal drums or lead-lined tanks that can hold hundreds of kilograms or even tonnes of bromine.
 The bromine industry is about one-hundredth the size of the chlorine industry.
 Laboratory production is unnecessary because bromine is commercially available and has a long shelf life.